 The Ties that Bind Watching the interactions between the two sisters and the children, I had no idea which ones belonged to whom, until it was pointed out.
 Naturally, I’m not sure what the family dynamic is like when I’m not there, but I did notice that the fathers disciplined the kids equally with slaps on the back of the head for talking during two of the recorded interviews.
 Even though I will have no idea what’s normal until they become comfortable around me, I do hope the tenderness these two mothers showed the children is a daily occurrence, especially for those who lost their parents in Homs.

 The mothers told me about various health problems for which they cannot get assistance.
-Several of the body image 5kids had upper respiratory infections, and some, especially the smaller children, had difficulty breathing.
+Several of the kids had upper respiratory infections, and some, especially the smaller children, had difficulty breathing.
 Though there are doctors inside the camp, these people don’t have access to them, and they have to walk several kilometers to get to the nearest emergency room, which they must pay for themselves.
 I give what medical advice I can when they ask, which is to drink hot tea.

 After long conversations about their children, and their lives, the mothers began to openly talk among themselves (and to me) about living in Homs.
 They spoke mostly of fear, which existed even before the Arab Spring began in 2011.

-Exercises in Futility Though the magnitude of the refugees’ needs vary inside and outside Zaatari, I was struck body image 6by how so many of the projects I work on fail to address these groups.
+Exercises in Futility Though the magnitude of the refugees’ needs vary inside and outside Zaatari, I was struck by how so many of the projects I work on fail to address these groups.
 The Jordanian government leaves these people out to dry, and I’m realizing more and more that even though resources are abundant, the combination of attitudes toward the Syrian refugees and bureaucratic barriers put in place by the Jordanian government makes these resources difficult for people in Zaatari to access, let alone the undocumented Syrians.

 I spoke to 15-year-old Mara, who had not been to school in over a year.
 Despite her background (her parents are a college professor and a nurse), she has no hope of attending university.
 Her father sells black market goods in Zaatari, but otherwise, she and her family have no means of earning money.
 I asked her if she had heard about the women’s empowerment projects here, specifically ones geared toward the continued education of young women.
 She replied, “What’s the point?
-We can’t leave the camp to go to university anyway.” body image 8
+We can’t leave the camp to go to university anyway.”

 Because of laws that Jordan has in place regarding international students, it’s almost impossible for Syrians to attend Jordanian universities.
 None of these students have exit permits from Syria, which seems like a completely arbitrary requirement from the Jordanian Ministry of Education.